National Record Store Day 2016 on April 16: Featuring Limited Edition Vinyl Releases

 The quantities of many of these pieces are extremely limited, so we're not making any promises about stock levels.
 We have ordered heavily on the titles we expect to be in high-demand, and our distributors do like us, so keep your fingers crossed.

-This year we're excited to host an in-store performance by Wild Rice, a heavy psych trio with melodic edge.
-The band is based our of New Brunswick and features current and former member of Prex's staff!
-Show starts at 6:00 pm
+This year we're excited to host an in-store performance by Dinner, an experimental rock group with prog/pop overtones featureing current and former members of Prex's staff!
+Show starts at 5:00 pm.

 1) What’s coming out?

 The “official” Record Store Day list has been released.
 There are around 300 titles in total!
 To see the full list with details visit:

 2) Are you going to have “that record I’m looking for” in stock?

 Sorry, we don’t know.
 We order a LOT of product, based on what we think we can sell, past history with artists, cool factor, etc. However, many of these titles have very limited production runs, so they are allocated by the distributors to stores around the country.
 How do they decide who gets what?
 Beats us.
 The upshot is that we get a fairly sizable fraction of what we order, but definitely not all of it.
 On the last few Record Store Days we have had over a thousand pieces for sale

 3) Can I reserve/prepay for a Record Store Day item?

 No, sorry, we are a Record Store Day “pledged” store, and as such promise not to do such things.
 See www.recordstoreday.com/CustomPage/1038 for details.
 We sell in-store first come, first served on that day.

 4) What can I expect if I show up?